Shifty558/JW-ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
+_What is the main advantage of automating configuration with Ansible?_
 - Network administrators can automatically configure multiple machines at the same time using an ansible playbook.

 The playbook implements the following tasks for the ELK Docker:
+_In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc._
 - Direct Ansible ELK
 - Download docker.io
 - Install phython3-pip